 Conclusion

-The reason for writing this article is to clarify that a cockroach and a beetle are not the same things.
-Cockroaches and beetles have a few significant differences between them.
+The reason for writing this article is to clarify that a beetle and cockroach are not the same things.
+Cockroach and beetle have a few significant differences between them.
 Though they sometimes look the same in shape, their characteristics and habits do not relate to each other.
 Both insects are weird and always uninvited guests at home.
 Cockroaches and beetles damage many parts of your home, making your health unsafe.
 If you want to recognize them, it is better